iron/iron/README.md

 mount is a part of Iron's [core bundle](https://github.com/iron/core).

-- Mount middleware on a new path, hiding the old path from the middleware stack.
+- Mount middleware on a sub-path, hiding the old path from that middleware.
-- Integrate API's and authorization with special handlers for different paths.

 ## Installation

-If you're using a `Cargo.toml` to manage dependencies, just add mount to the toml:
+If you're using `Cargo` to manage dependencies, just add mount to the toml:

 ```toml
 [dependencies.mount]